andersonrm/BeeSearch/analyses/BeeSearch1.md

 and their position in NMDS space.
 Large points are the centroids (means) of the points in NMDS space.
 Ellipses are 95% confidence intervals around the centroids.

-# Can we do analysis with and without major species (H. tripartitus; A. texanus; M. microsticta/us)

-What analysis?

 # What is the turnover of species within sub-sites within years?